openhive-network/HAfAH/src/hive_fork/Readme.md

-# SQL FORK EXTENSION
+# HIVE_FORK
-SQL Scripts which all together creates an extension to support Hive Forks
+SQL Scripts which all together create an extension to support Hive Forks

 ## Architecture
 All elements of the extension are placed in 'hive' schema

+The postgres extension is written in events source architecture style.
+It means that during live syncing hived only schedules events, and then application procces them at his own pace.

+It is possible to have multiple applications which process blocks independent on each other.

 ### CONTEXT REWIND
 The part of the extension which is responsible to register App tables, save and rewind  operation on the tables.